Michael Jackson: Honors and awards

-Jackson is one of the best-selling music artists in history, with sales estimated by various sources up to 400 million – 1 billion.
-He had 13 number-one singles in the US in his solo career—more than any other male artist in the Hot 100 era.
-He was invited and honored by a President of the United States at the White House three times.
+Jackson is one of the best-selling music artists in history, with sales estimated of over 500 million records worldwide.
+He had 13 number-one singles in the US over his solo career—more than any other male artist in the Hot 100 era at the time of his death.
+He was invited and honored by a president of the US at the White House three times.
 In 1984, he was honored with a "Presidential Public Safety Commendation" award by Ronald Reagan for his humanitarian endeavors.
-In 1990, he was honored as the "Artist of the Decade" by George H. W. Bush.
+In 1990, he was honored as the "Artist of the Decade", which was awarded by the National Children's Museum, by George H. W. Bush.
 In 1992, he was honored as a "Point of Light Ambassador" by Bush for inviting disadvantaged children to his Neverland Ranch.

-Jackson won hundreds of awards, making him one of the most-awarded artists in popular music.
+Jackson won hundreds of awards and is one of the most-awarded artists in popular music.
 His awards include 39 Guinness World Records, including the Most Successful Entertainer of All Time, 13 Grammy Awards, as well as the Grammy Legend Award and the Grammy Lifetime Achievement Award, and 26 American Music Awards, including the Artist of the Century and Artist of the 1980s.
-He also received the World Music Awards' Best-Selling Pop Male Artist of the Millennium and the Bambi Pop Artist of the Millennium Award.
+He also received the World Music Awards' Best Selling Male Artist of the Millennium and the Bambi Pop Artist of the Millennium Award.
 Jackson was inducted onto the Hollywood Walk of Fame in 1980 as a member of the Jacksons, and in 1984 as a solo artist.
 He was inducted to the Rock and Roll Hall of Fame and Vocal Group Hall of Fame as a member of the Jackson 5 in 1997 and 1999, respectively, and again as a solo artist in 2001.
 In 2002, he was added to the Songwriters Hall of Fame.
-In 2010, he was the first recording artist to be inducted into the Dance Hall of Fame, and in 2014, he was posthumously inducted into the Rhythm and Blues Music Hall of Fame.
+In 2010, he became the first recording artist to be inducted into the Dance Hall of Fame, and in 2014, he was posthumously inducted into the Rhythm and Blues Music Hall of Fame.
 In 2021, he was among the inaugural inductees into the Black Music & Entertainment Walk of Fame.

 In 1988, Fisk University honored him with an Honorary Doctorate of Humane Letters.
 In 1992, he was invested as a titular king of Sanwi, a traditional kingdom located in the south-east of Ivory Coast.
 In July 2009, the Lunar Republic Society named a crater on the Moon after Jackson.
 In August, for what would have been Jackson's 51st birthday, Google dedicated their Google Doodle to him.
 In 2012, the extinct hermit crab Mesoparapylocheles michaeljacksoni was named in his honor.
 In 2014, the British Council of Cultural Relations deemed Jackson's life one of the 80 most important cultural moments of the 20th century.
 World Vitiligo Day has been celebrated on June 25, the anniversary of Jackson's death, to raise awareness of the auto-immune disorder that Jackson suffered from.